 What sets the sciences apart at Concordia?

 In general, I think Concordia has a strong science program because students learn science by doing science.
 We have a strong emphasis on authentic research experiences and integrative learning.
 This approach makes students well prepared for work, graduate school, and professional programs after they graduate.
 In my opinion, it also makes learning science a great deal of FUN, too.
-As a student at Concordia, I found out what
+As a student at Concordia, I found out what (and my courses in the core curriculum) had given me when I went to grad school.
+I have enjoyed being part of developing our approach through integrated lecture-lab courses, increased research in the classroom, and community-engaged learning.

 What are your passions outside of work?